MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-05-tlol-part-5-data-extraction.markdown

    />
 </div>

+The image above shows how many game objects are present within a League of Legends game per each observation (roughly 1/8th of a second).
+Here we can see in the bottom right that the total number of game objects per observation maxes out at about 160 objects which is a large number of objects.
+We can see here that the number of minions follows a clear cycle, which makes sense as minions spawn once every 30 seconds.
+An interesting thing to note here is that the number of minions also goes down at a consistent rate, this may just be because the recording is of a challenger level game so the players are efficiently balancing fighting and farming.
+Maybe this pattern wouldn't be so clear in a lower rated game.
+Another interesting pattern in the graph is the top-right image which shows how many turrets are present within the game.
+It seems strange that the number of towers would increase, however, there may be two reasons for this.
+One possible explanation is that the replay extraction process included bugs which caused a turret to not be found during one observation, but was found during another.
+The `Others` section of the graph includes objects which don't fall into another category.
+This includes objects such as wards, which grant vision in the fog-of-war, traps and other champion specific items (e.g. Thresh lantern, Caitlyn traps, Zoe bubble, Ivern's ultimate ability Daisy, etc).

 Decrypting these files before
 processing them, which could take a very large amount of storage or, we could alternatively setup a complex process which decompresses these